Bereavement in dogs

 New book exclusive!
 ‘Being a Dog’ now available

-The Dorwest Team say: Don’t forget Scullcap & Valerian Tablets are useful for reducing anxiety and relaxing your dog, they are a licensed herbal medicine with over 50 years of usage
+The Dorwest Team say: Don’t forget Scullcap & Valerian Tablets are useful for reducing anxiety and relaxing your dog, they are a herbal supplement with over 50 years of usage